-Use visuals and sound that enhance your message
+Use visuals and audio

 Whether you choose to go for videos or images will depend on the concept of your book trailer, but they should complement your book’s genre.
 This includes the music as well.

-It would be rather strange to use punk rock music in a book trailer for a children’s book right?
+It would be rather strange to use punk rock music in a book trailer for a children’s book, right?

-So although your trailer should have a sense of originality, it should still fit the general theme of the particular genre the book belongs to.
+So, although your trailer should have a sense of originality, it should still fit the general theme of the particular genre the book belongs to.

-Have a Call-to-Action
+Have a call-to-action

 There is nothing more painful for a customer than wanting something but not knowing where to find it.

-So make sure you don’t only tell people to buy the book, but tell them where to buy the book.
+So, make sure you don’t only tell people to buy the book, but tell them where to buy the book.

 If you’re teasing a future release, tell them when it’ll be available as well.